dconnet/AgilityBook/Readme.txt

 - Install votive [optional]
 - Unzip binaries.zip into "C:\Tools\wix3'
   (GenMSI.py assumes WiX is installed here)
+- Or, run WiX installer.
+That will set the environment variable WIX.
+  (GenMSI.py looks for "WIX" and appends "\bin")

 During our release process of running BuildAll.bat, GenMSI.py will be called which generates the install files.